Greedy Algorithms for Sparse Sensor Placement via Deep Learning: Learning the gain function

-We use convolutional neural networks (CNNs) to approximate the gain function, which depends on the shape of $\Omega$ and the location $x$.
+We use convolutional neural networks (CNNs) to approximate the gain function, which depends on the shape of $\obs$ and the location $x$.
 CNNs have been used to approximate functions of shapes effectively in many applications.
 Their feedforward evaluations are efficient if the off-line training cost is ignored.
-The gain function $g(x)$ does not depend \emph{directly} on $x$, but rather, $x$'s visibility of $\Omega$, with a domain of dependence bounded by the sensor range.
-So, we expect certain translation invariance in the computation of the gain function.
-We employ a fully convolutional approach for learning $g$, which makes the network applicable to domains of different sizes, with straight-forward generalization to 3D.
+The gain function $g(x)$ does not depend \emph{directly} on $x$, but rather, $x$'s visibility of $\free$, with a domain of dependence bounded by the sensor range.
+We employ a fully convolutional approach for learning $g$, which makes the network applicable to domains of different sizes.
+The generalization to 3D is also straight-forward.

 We base the architecture of the CNN on U-Net \cite{ronneberger2015u}, which has had great success in dense inference problems, such as image segmentation.
 It aggregates information from various layers in order to have wide receptive fields while maintaining pixel precision.
 The main design choice is to make sure that the receptive field of our model is sufficient.
 That is, we want to make sure that the value predicted at each voxel depends on a sufficiently large neighborhood.
-For efficiency, we use convolution kernels supported in the $3^d$-pixel set.
+For efficiency, we use convolution kernels of size $3$ in each dimension.
 By stacking multiple layers, we can achieve large receptive fields.
 Thus the complexity for feedforward computations is linear in the total number of grid points.

 Define a \emph{conv block} as the following layers: convolution, batch norm, leaky {\tt relu}, stride 2 convolution, batch norm, and leaky {\tt relu}.
 Each \emph{conv block} reduces the image size by a factor of 2.
 The latter half of the network increases the image size using \emph{deconv blocks}: bilinear 2x upsampling, convolution, batch norm, and leaky {\tt relu}.